iiroak/Minecraft-Utility-BossBarTools/README.md

-# Boss Bar Killer
+# Boss Bar Tools (Vibe Coding, I don't feel like doing it from scratch)

 A simple and configurable Fabric mod for Minecraft 1.21.4 that allows you to hide boss bars completely or toggle their visibility on demand.

 ## 🌟 Features

 - **Complete Boss Bar Hiding**: Hides all boss bars (Ender Dragon, Wither, custom boss bars, etc.)
+- **Advanced Filtering System**: Hide specific boss bars based on their title text
+- **Flexible Matching Modes**: Choose between "Contains" and "Exact Match" filtering
 - **Toggle Functionality**: Press a configurable key (default: `H`) to toggle boss bars on/off
-- **Configuration Menu**: Easy-to-use configuration screen via Mod Menu
+- **Configuration Menu**: Easy-to-use configuration screen via Mod Menu with filtering options
 - **Persistent Settings**: Your preferences are automatically saved
 - **Multilingual Support**: Available in English and Spanish
 - **Lightweight**: Minimal performance impact using efficient Mixin injection